 #4.
 Demonstrating Entrance Options

 There is one more issue home builders will be glad to resolve before the construction starts.
 Here, we talk about customers being undecided about the entrance design.
 That’s because even with the general proportions and size of the building remaining the same, changes to the main entranceway can alter a home’s look past recognition.
 Because of that, it is important that a client is absolutely sure what to expect.
 This is the best way to avoid a customer’s dissatisfaction as well as costly and lengthy reworks.
-For this, you can use 3D rendering for home builders to present different combinations of doors, walkways, porches, columns, canopies, and so on.
+For this, you can use 3D exterior visualization services for home builders to present different combinations of doors, walkways, porches, columns, canopies, and so on.
 That will help your customer make the best choice.

 #5.
 Showing a Variety of Secondary Design Details